The background to Plattform Industrie 4.0

 The groups look at future-related issues in the areas of standardisation and norms, security of networked systems, legal frameworks, research, and working arrangements.
 The steering committee, which includes business representatives, develops a strategy for the technical implementation of the working groups’ findings.
 The strategy group, which includes representatives from politics, industry associations, science, trade unions, federal government departments and the federal states, is tasked with providing policy leadership and multiplication effects in the sociopolitical debate on the effects of Industrie 4.0.

-The composition of the platform’s management team and an overview of the companies and organisations represented on the platform can be found here.
+The composition of the platform’s management team and an overview of the companies and organisations represented on the platform can be found here (PDF, 122KB).

 The history of the platform Industrie 4.0